 It is a symptom of our world that ideas such as the insurance industry, which seem decent and beautiful in the abstract, end up in litigation that leaves people heartbroken over their losses.
 In the days ahead, the Internet will amplify these stories.
 The most sensational will spread the furthest, much like the blazes we all just witnessed.

 The social scientist Daniel Kahneman warned us by saying, “We think of our future as anticipated memories.”
 But the Pacific Palisades and Altadena around us today do not look like the past—other than in the way it shows that our reluctance to think ahead is our constant companion, with one hand over our eyes and the other hand dipping into our pocket.
-“Anticipated memories” are the last feeling we have before regret settles in and gives birth to shame.
+“Anticipated memories” are the last feeling we have before regret settles in and gives birth to shame and then blame.

-Then we hear the desperate bellow of an injured animal kicking in the dark—and that, too, does nothing to relieve the anguish that caused it.
-That is the lesson that has now been scorched into the souls of those living in Southern California—both leaders and citizens.
+These are the lessons that have now been scorched into the souls of those living in Southern California—both leaders and citizens.
 But we will likely forget that soon—or construct a lattice of blame to allow us to continue living as we were.
 We will continue on toward the next cliff and then blame the ground when it falls away.

 “An ounce of prevention is worth a pound of cure” is an idea one might return to in the days after realizing the fallacy of “anticipated memories.”
 But first, one must contemplate the difference between correlation and causality.
-And as has been said before, everyone who fails to realize the difference between the two ends up dead.
+The old joke warns that everyone who fails to realize the difference between the two ends up dead.
+Fire is a relatively simple chemical reaction, but the reaction to the fire … start by asking the looters dressed up like firemen to explain.

 There’s nothing like a natural disaster to teach us all quick lessons in supply and demand—and then leave us to ponder whether capitalism is either the most profoundly naïve or the most cynically barbaric system for how we all are meant to live together on this planet.